Foods For Constipation In Kids

 I know I know- kids are horrible to feed sometimes!
 They like what they like.
 If you’re struggling to get your kids to eat healthier foods, check out this blog post on “How To Hide Veggies So Your Toddler Eats Them“

-Coconuts are one of my all time favorites foods (which makes me laugh that they’re one of the best foods for constipation!)I honestly absolutely adore them but they definitely have a mild laxative effect when you’re not used to them.
+Coconuts are one of my all-time favorites foods (which makes me laugh that they're one of the best foods for constipation!)I Honestly I absolutely adore them.
+However. they have a mild laxative effect.
+So, take caution if you're not used to it.

-My advice would be to start with coconut milk and if that doesn’t take to try the water.
-I’ve found that different bodies respond to the slightly different ways they’re made.
-Both coconut milk and coconut water are easily added to smoothies and the milk especially makes everything creamy (oatmeal, yogurt etc)
+My advice would be to start with coconut milk and if that doesn't take to try the water.
+I've found that people respond differently to the ways in which they're made.
+Both coconut milk and coconut water are easily added to smoothies.
+Coconut milk especially helps make recipes like oatmeal, yogurt and smoothies extra creamy.

-These little seeds are honestly a wonder seed and I think just about everyone should have them their diet.
-If you need help finding ways to sneak them in, check out this post.
+These little seeds are honestly a wonder seed and I think just about everyone should have them in their diet.
+You can use them in:

 Up Your Water Intake